ar51an/unbound-dashboard/README.md

 #
 #### ❯ Unbound Exporter
 * I wrote my own exporter in `Go`.
 It is more efficient and tailored for this dashboard.
 A prebuilt binary (for arm64) is available in the release.
-Source code is available at this repo.
+Source code is available at [unbound-exporter](https://github.com/ar51an/unbound-exporter).

 * **Config:**
   Edit `/etc/unbound/unbound.conf`